10 May 2021

 - Ask your local councillors to introduce a council motion to double local tree cover.
 There’s a template motion they can use in the councillor briefing.
 Feel free to personalise it for your area.

-- Organise a face-to-face meeting with your local councillor to discuss the issue.
+- Organise a face-to-face meeting with your local councillor or councillor responsible for the Environment to discuss the Climate Action Plan for councils and tree cover.

 Enter your postcode here to find your councillors’ contact details.
 Some areas have more than one council that could influence tree cover.
 In these areas, we recommend trying to get both your lower tier councillors (e.g. district, borough and city councillors) as well as your higher tier councillors (e.g. county councillors) to sign up to double tree cover.